TRReeve/AkkaSearchEngine/README.md

 Todos

-- Implement the search function through an akka http web service and return html document with search results
+- Implement the search function through an akka http web service and return html document with search results instead of data map.

 - Store the inverted index to a Hadoop or cassandra cluster and crawl every major news website.